 Should Chuck Lorre and Warner Brothers forgive Charlie Sheen?

 Now, two years later, Sheen is fielding questions from talk show hosts on whether he would like to return to his old role on “Two and a Half Men.”
-Here it is, a little over nine minutes into this interview on Letterman in January:
+Here it is, less than a minute into this segment from Letterman that aired in January:

 So . . .
 Sheen would like to appear on the final episode of “Two and a Half Men.”
 (Do I detect a death wish for the program on Sheen’s part?)